tedneward/Worldspine-DnD5e/Feats/Linguist.md

     chooselanguage(npc, 'All')
     chooselanguage(npc, 'All')

-    npc.append(Feature("Encipher", f"You can create written ciphers.
+    npc.append(Feature("Encipher", "You can create written ciphers.
 Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC {self.npc.INT + self.npc.proficiencybonus()}), or they use magic to decipher it.") )
 ```